 Skip to main content

-Smith’s bold reimagining of career development has the goal of increasing career success and satisfaction for every alum.
+Smith’s reimagining of career development has the goal of increasing career success and satisfaction for every alum.
 We have launched dynamic, cross-institutional programming that is developmentally staged and infused into students’ daily lives.

 Our goals are closely linked with our commitment to equity and inclusion.
 Career programming will equalize the student experience by broadening the networks and resources accessible to first-generation and low-income students who may lack established networks to support their career goals.